BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 ### Data preparation and pre-processing
 The first thing we want to address is that of the missing values.
 I have decided to keep these records, hence I need to choose an appropriate method to fill in these missing values (in the Age and DriverRating columns).
 I can impute these missing values using the mean, mode, or median values of the variable.
 I can also forward-fill or backward-fill with the last known or next value in that column.
 This snippet ``` data = data.fillna(method='ffill') ``` shows that I've decided to forward-fill the missing values in my dataset.
 Next, I want to change non-numerical datatypes to their  numerical numerical representation.
-For instance, this  ```data["Sex"]``` will give us Male, Female, Female kinda response.
+For instance, this  ```data["Sex"]``` will give us a Male, Female, Female kinda response.
 What I want is to have them as binary responses 1 for male and 0 for female, you get the idea.
-The function below will help us achieve our desire results;
+The function below will help us achieve our desired results;
 ```
 def convert_to_numerical(data):
     for col in data.select_dtypes(include=['object']).columns: